Applying for a Mortgage With a New Job

-However, mortgages are available with deposits from 5% and above and multiple initiatives that may prove beneficial.
+However, new job mortgages are available with deposits from 5% and above and multiple initiatives that may prove beneficial.

 For example, if it's a new build, you could use Help to Buy to raise 20% of the property’s value in a loan that is interest-free for five years, or you could use a mortgage guarantee product where you pay a 5% deposit, and the government guarantees the balance.

 Affordability metrics can be pretty variable.
-Most lenders will offer roughly 4.5 times your annual salary as an upper limit, but that's subject to conditions.
+Most new job mortgage lenders will offer roughly 4.5 times your annual salary as an upper limit, but that's subject to conditions.

-Higher-income earners with a salary of £60,000 and above may be allowed to borrow five times their yearly earnings, but the lender will need to make a judgement call.
+If you are looking at getting a mortgage with a new job UK as a higher-income earner with a salary of £60,000 and above you may be allowed to borrow five times your yearly earnings, but the lender will need to make a judgement call.

-The best option is to determine how much you'd like to borrow, communicate that with us, and then we'll look at your income, future earnings and recommend lenders that are most likely to offer you that value.
+The best option is to determine how much you'd like to borrow, communicate that with us, and then we'll look at your income, future earnings and recommend new job mortgage lenders that are most likely to offer you that value.

-Interest rates shouldn't necessarily be higher because you've started a new job, and you can get a great deal without delaying your application for months.
+Interest rates shouldn't necessarily be higher because you've started a new job, and you can get a great deal when applying for a mortgage with a new job without delaying your application for months.

 It's wise to remember that low-interest rates don't necessarily mean the mortgage is low cost.

-The location shouldn't be a big deal, although a lender may raise a query if you're applying for a mortgage on a property, but your new job appears to be outside of a viable commute.
+The location shouldn't be a big deal, although a new job mortgage lender may raise a query if you're applying for mortgage with new job, but your new job appears to be outside of a viable commute.

 If your role is home-based, the lender will typically check the contract terms to verify that it's permitted.

-Ultimately, the only reason location is an issue is that the lender is concerned that you'll need to increase your expenses to rent accommodation closer to your role during the working week, which could affect your ability to keep up with your mortgage repayments.
+How does a new job affect getting a mortgage based on location?
+Ultimately, the only reason location is an issue is that the new job mortgage lender is concerned that you'll need to increase your expenses to rent accommodation closer to your role during the working week, which could affect your ability to keep up with your mortgage repayments.

-If you've had a pay rise but stayed within the same role (or been promoted), you can use that increased income to apply for a higher mortgage value.
+If you've had a pay rise but stayed within the same role (or been promoted), you can use that increased income when applying for a mortgage with a new job with a higher borrowing value.

-The rules are similar to those for applicants with a new job, so the lender will assess how long you have been in the new role, how stable it is, and the likelihood that your income will drop during the mortgage term.
+The rules are similar to those for applicants with a new job, so the new job mortgage lender will assess how long you have been in the new role, how stable it is, and the likelihood that your income will drop during the mortgage term.